 Is it worth renting a car on the Big Island?

 If you plan to explore outside of your hotel, it is so worth getting a rental car on the Big Island.
-We rented a car on our 6-day Big Island trip and used it all day long every day.
+I rented a car on my 6-day Big Island trip and used it all day long every day.

 Is a car needed on the Big Island of Hawaii?